 Show prospective workers how you feel about your business.
 Become a business where employees want to work, and you will attract the right professional workforce.

 John Edwards is a writing specialist who is looking for ways of self-development in the field of writing and blogging.
 New horizons in his beloved business always attract with their varieties of opportunities.
-Therefore, it is so important for him to do the writing.
+Therefore, it is so essential for him to do the report.